SMALL CHANGES CAN CREATE BIG THINGS

-Whether it's the conception of a universe, a human, or a project, beginnings are often humble.
+Whether it's the conception of a universe, a human, or a big goal I help a coaching client work towards, beginnings are often humble.

 But small changes can create big things!